When Alissa Sendelbach looked ahead to her due date, she never could have imagined delivering a baby in the middle of a global pandemic.

 - Are pregnant women high risk?

-- Sanford Health updates visitor policy amid COVID-19
+- Sanford Health updates hospital visitor policy amid COVID-19

 - Sanford encourages video visits for regular appointments